 Wider Professional Practice

-A four week contrasting placement will be arranged for each trainee.
+A five week contrasting placement will be arranged for each trainee.
 In addition, an alternative stage placement of one week’s duration is arranged.

 Visits to other schools can be set up to provide wider experience.